 Social Sciences collaborations

-The Young Lives project on childhood poverty is a long-term international study following and documenting the lives of 12,000 children over 15 years in 4 study countries (the states of Andhra Pradesh and Telangana in India alongside Ethiopia, Peru, and Vietnam).
+The Young Lives project on childhood poverty is a long-term international study following and documenting the lives of 12,000 children in 4 study countries (the states of Andhra Pradesh and Telangana in India alongside Ethiopia, Peru, and Vietnam).
 Investigating the drivers and impacts of child poverty, it aims to generate evidence to help policymakers design programmes that can break the poverty cycle.
-In 2007, Young Lives research helped develop the plan of action for children in Andhra Pradesh, setting out the state government’s vision for children’s well-being and development.

 Oxford has official clubs and societies for people interested in, or who have a connection to, many different countries and regions.